SkyflowFoundry/skyflow-byot-loader/skyflow-snowflake-tokenization/lambda/Skyflow-for-Snowflake-Deployment-Guide.md

 3. Check minimum length (if specified) - if too short, return original and skip tokenization
 4. Apply uppercase (if enabled)
 5. Tokenize processed value

+**Note:** DOB_PRESERVE_YYYY bypasses all preprocessing steps above.
+It only validates the date format (YYYY-MM-DD) and does not apply any transformations.

 ### Performance Settings